- Staff Scientist, Laboratory of Endocrinology and Receptor Biology, NIDDK, NIH, 2006–Present

 Several thyroid pathogens (infectious agents that cause disease) are associated with TSHR.
 This provides a strong argument for the design of drug-like organic small molecule ligands (SMLs) that will influence TSHR action.
 Our focus is the development of SMLs that agonize (stimulate) or antagonize (inhibit) TSHR action.

-On the other hand, there are patients with an autoimmune disease, Graves’ disease (GD).
+On the other hand, there are patients with an autoimmune disease, Graves’ hyperthyroidism (GH).
 Antibodies in the serum of these patients permanently stimulate the TSHR, leading to an unregulated stimulation of thyroid cells.
-A small molecule antagonist that inhibits the continuous stimulation of the TSHR by antibodies could be useful in the therapy of GD and Graves’ ophthalmopathy (GO), a disease associated with GD in the eye.
+A small molecule antagonist that inhibits the continuous stimulation of the TSHR by antibodies could be useful in the therapy of GH and Thyroid Eye Disease (TED), a disease that is closely associated with GH.

 We have provided proof-of-principle for the effectiveness of small molecule agonists and antagonists for TSHR and are now focusing on the further development of these molecules.
 We are preparing them for testing in animal models and for future clinical development.